 We all feel overwhelmed from time to time.
 It’s a normal human experience.
 But if we feel overwhelmed much of the time this can become debilitating for our mental and physical health.
-Life in our society seems rather conducive to feelings of overwhelm with all we ‘have’ to do, achieve and are responsible for.
-Particularly in the last year of the covid pandemic, many more people are experiencing feelings of overwhelm with so many changes and uncertainty around.
+Life in our society seems rather conducive to being overloaded with all we ‘have’ to do, achieve and are responsible for.
+Particularly in the last couple of years with the Covid pandemic, and now the cost of living crisis, many more people are experiencing feelings of overwhelm with so many changes and uncertainty around.

 Let’s start with a couple of distinctions.